 To help you raise the level of engagement we have put together a series of best practices that aim to enthrall students and improve retention levels.
-We have, likewise, included a series of resources that you can quickly download and use so that you need not spend any extra time scouring the internet for useful content.
+This goes for kids in K-12 and young adults in higher education.

 So let’s get started!

 No matter what time of the day it happens to be (though we all know mornings are the toughest), jumping right into a lesson or lecture is rarely easy.
 Students take time to settle in and focus on what is going on.
 Kicking off with a warm-up activity can help to get everyone engaged and focused from the very start.

 Icebreakers of any kind can be the perfect way of doing this as they are time efficient while also offering you the opportunity to ask any type of question.
 For more ideas and inspiration on what icebreakers to ask, we have a wide array of some of our favorites.